thycotic/privman-docs/install/installation/index.md

 ## Installing Connectors or the API

 Privilege Manager installs the core packages.
-One your instance is up and running, use Setup to add connectors for foreign systems or the __Privilege Manager Application Programming Interface__.
+Once your instance is up and running, use Setup to add connectors for foreign systems or the __Privilege Manager Application Programming Interface__.

 Refer to [Upgrades](../upgrades/index.md) for details about how to access Setup and use the __Add / Upgrade Privilege Manager Features__ option.